tsbxmw/c-_show_config/jenkins/autotest/ReadMe.md

     |- tools :
     |- pylibs - including the SSH , Update , Flash ,Check mode etc...
         |- win32tools - some dll or lib or exe or etc...
+             |- zeustool.exe - zeus tool of some function ...

 ## 2, Flash Daily Build :